 In Table 4, antisymmetric averages of the east-west and north-south travel-time differences appear most frequently at shallow to moderate depths and earlier time intervals.
-The left panels of Figure 5 show the distributions of $\delta \tau_x \cos \theta$ and $\delta \tau_y \sin \theta$ in filter TD3, centered 24.5 hr before emergence.
-For both variables, the mean and the peak of the NE distributions lie close to 0 s, while the mean and the peak of the PE distributions are at positive travel-time differences of approximately 1 s.
-Unlike previous variables considered, there are multiple discriminant boundaries; the boundaries in the tails of the distributions, at large negative values of $\delta \tau_x \cos \theta$ and large positive values of $\delta \tau_y \sin \theta$ , are likely to be spurious results caused by a few regions having extreme values.
+The left panels of Figure 5 show the distributions of $\delta \tau_x \cos \theta$ and $\delta \tau_y \sin \theta$ in filter TD3 with a lower turning point depth of 3.2 Mm, centered 24.5 hr before emergence.
+For both variables, the mean and the peak of the NE distributions lie close to 0 s, whereas the mean and the peak of the PE distributions are at positive travel-time differences of approximately 1 s.
+Unlike previous variables considered, there are multiple discriminant boundaries; the boundaries in the tails of the distributions, at large negative values of $\delta \tau_x \cos \theta$ and large positive values of $\delta \tau_y \sin \theta$, are likely to be spurious results caused by a few regions having extreme values.

-The evolution of the skill score (Fig. 5, right) shows that the variations with time are unlikely to be real given the uncertainties in the resulting skill scores, although there is perhaps a trend for worse performance of $\delta \tau_y \sin \theta$ at times closer to the emergence time.
-However, this is one example of a variable that, in one time interval, falls above the threshold to be included in Table 4, while in other time intervals, it may be excluded from the table, despite have substantial ability to discriminate PE from NE regions.
+The evolution of the skill score (Figure 5, right) shows that the variations with time are unlikely to be real given the uncertainties in the resulting skill scores, although there is perhaps a trend for worse performance of $\delta \tau_y \sin \theta$ at times closer to the emergence time.
+However, this is one example of a variable that, in one time interval, falls above the threshold to be included in Table 4, whereas in other time intervals it may be excluded from the table, despite have substantial ability to discriminate PE from NE regions.